infinitelos/TreadingWater/README.md

 2. Welcome changing priorities and requirements, even late in development.
 Treading Water processes harness currents rather than resisting them.

-3. Recognize riptides early and respond with transparency about their impact on timelines and quality.
+3. Recognize strong currents early and respond with transparency about their impact on timelines and quality.

 4. Deliver working software regularly, acknowledging that building a ship while treading water requires strategic compromises.